My-Bucket-List/frontend/Readme.md

  * Demonstrate an understanding of AngularJS Controllers, Models & View Models.
  * Demonstrate best practices with ControllerAs Syntax.
  * Demonstrate understanding of how to create and use AngularJS Services.
  * Show design with UI Router.

+[View live on Surge] (http://tiy-alexwindle-bucket-list-frontend.surge.sh/#/home)

 #### Instructions